levibostian/Teller-iOS/README.md

 }
 ```

 Pretty simple.
-When you `observe()` a `Repository`, call `convert()` on the instance of `DataState` to change to a different cache type.
+When you `observe()` a `TellerRepository`, call `convert()` on the instance of `DataState` to change to a different cache type.

 ## Enable and disable automatic refresh feature

-One of Teller's conveniences is that it performs `Repository.refresh(force: false)` (notice the automatic refresh is *not* forced to respect the `maxAgeOfCache` to keep network calls to a minimum) calls for you periodically in times such as (1) when new requirements is set on an instance of `RepositoryDataSource`, (2) `Repository.observe()` is called, or (3) a cache update is triggered from the `RepositoryDataSource`.
+One of Teller's conveniences is that it performs `TellerRepository.refresh(force: false)` (notice the automatic refresh is *not* forced to respect the `maxAgeOfCache` to keep network calls to a minimum) calls for you periodically in times such as (1) when new requirements is set on an instance of `RepositoryDataSource`, (2) `TellerRepository.observe()` is called, or (3) a cache update is triggered from the `RepositoryDataSource`.
 This is convenient as it helps keep the cache always up-to-date.

 Because this is convenient, Teller enabled this functionality by default.
 However, if you wish to disable this feature, you can do so in your `RepositoryDataSource`: